Order-invariant cluster first-order logic on graph classes of bounded degree: Preliminaries

 Given a logic $\mathcal{L}\in\{\FO,\CFO,\oicfo\}$ and a set $X$ of variables, two structures $\mathcal A$ and $\mathcal B$ (specifically, ordered graphs in the case of \CFO and graphs in the case of \oicfo), together with valuations $\nu_A:X\to A$ and $\nu_B:X\to B$, are said to be $k$-\emph{equivalent} (or $k$-\emph{similar}) with respect to $\mathcal{L}$, denoted $(\mathcal A,\nu_A) \equiv^k_\mathcal{L}(\mathcal B,\nu_B)$, if they satisfy exactly the same formulas of $\mathcal L$ with quantifier rank at most $k$.
 If $X=\emptyset$, we omit the valuations and write $\mathcal A \equiv^k_\mathcal{L} \mathcal B$.

 To reason about indistinguishability in \CFO, we use a game characterisation called the \emph{cluster Ehrenfeucht--Fra\"{i}ss\'{e} game} (CEF), which captures exactly the expressive power of \CFO.
 The game is played for $k$ rounds between two players, \emph{Spoiler} and \emph{Duplicator}, on two ordered graphs.
 In each round, Spoiler selects an element in a \CFO-consistent way, either opening a new cluster or introducing a new neighbour inside an existing cluster, and Duplicator must respond in the other graph with a matching choice that preserves adjacency, equality, and the restricted order comparisons allowed in \CFO.
 Duplicator aims to maintain a partial isomorphism respecting the cluster discipline, while Spoiler tries to break this correspondence.
-Duplicator wins if they can maintain these conditions for all $k$ rounds. \Cref{th:CEF_captures_CFO} shows that Duplicator has a winning strategy in the $k$-round CEF game if and only if the two ordered graphs satisfy the same \CFO formulas of quantifier rank at most $k$, and hence the game characterises \CFO-equivalence.
+Duplicator wins if they can maintain these conditions for all $k$ rounds.
+The precise connection with \CFO-equivalence is the following. \begin{restatable}[CEF captures $\cfo$]{theorem}{CEFcapturesCFO} Let $(\mathcal A,<_A)$ and $(\mathcal B,<_B)$ be two ordered graphs.
+Then $(\mathcal{A},<_A)\equiv^k_{\cfo}(\mathcal{B},<_B)$ if and only if Duplicator has a winning strategy in the $k$-round cluster EF game between $(\mathcal A,<_A)$ and $(\mathcal B,<_B)$. \end{restatable}

 Game characterisations of logical equivalence are classical in finite model theory, and typically follow a common template.
 We use such a game as a technical tool in our proofs to establish indistinguishability between ordered graphs.
-For this reason, we do not give a full formal definition here and instead refer the reader to \cref{section: CEF game} for a detailed presentation of the game.

 We then move to showing our main result.